kesprit/RandomUserTechnicalTest/README.md

 Many things are still to be done:

 - Implement a Coordinator to manage the navigation between screens
+- Put a default View with a message when no users was found
 - Unit tests for all `data` and `domain` objects: at this moment, I tested only `UsersUseCase` just for showing an example.
 - Make refresh datas in TableView better and smooth.
 - Using `Swinject` instead of home solution for manage dependencies.